Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

 ## Admin Actions

-When admin clicks "Take Action" in the side panel, they see **3 action buttons** with two-step confirmation:
+When admin clicks "Take Action" in the side panel, they see **3 action buttons** with multi-step confirmation to prevent accidents:

+### Safety Features (October 22, 2025)

+All dangerous admin actions now require **typing "CONFIRM"** to proceed:
+- ✅ **Ban User** - Requires typing "CONFIRM"
+- ✅ **Remove Campaign** - Requires typing "CONFIRM"
+- ✅ **Warn User/Creator** - Requires typing "CONFIRM"
+- ❌ **Dismiss Report** - Simple click confirmation (restoring content is low-risk)
+- ❌ **Unban User** - Simple click confirmation (restoring access is low-risk)

+**How it works:**
+1. Admin fills in required information (reason, ban type, etc.)
+2. Clicks "Continue" to proceed
+3. A confirmation modal appears requiring them to type "CONFIRM" (exact match, case-sensitive)
+4. The confirm button is disabled until "CONFIRM" is typed correctly
+5. Clicking "Cancel" or outside the modal safely cancels the action

+**Why this matters:**
+- Prevents accidental clicks on destructive actions
+- Gives admins a moment to reconsider
+- Reduces stress and mistakes
+- Only adds 2-3 seconds to legitimate actions

+---

 ### 1. Dismiss Report (Secondary Button - Gray)

 **Step 1: Click "Dismiss Report"**
-- Shows confirmation modal
+- Shows simple confirmation modal (no typing required)

 **Step 2: Confirm Dismissal**
-- Admin confirms they want to dismiss
+- Admin confirms they want to dismiss (one click)

 **What it does:**
 - Marks report summary status as "dismissed"